BCTA Program Descriptions

 - Intermediate (NTRP 3.5–4.0)

-The BCTA hosts the annual BCTA Jr. Classic, a USTA-sanctioned tournament for Boys’ and Girls’ 14s, 16s and 18s.
-The 2021 event will be held from July 30 through August.
-1
+The BCTA hosts the annual BCTA Jr. Classic, a USTA-sanctioned tournament for Boys’ and Girls’ 14s, 16s, and 18s.
+The 2023 event will be held from July 22 through July 23 in 2023.
+Registration opens May 30.
+For details, click here.

 COUNTY-WIDE TENNIS PLAY DAYS